nhayward/book-light-editorial/pages/05.resources/04.articles/shang-chi-and-the-legend-of-the-ten-rings-emotional-wounds/item.md

 **Jeni:** I totally agree.
 This is actually a great query for this episode because I think the heart of the problem with this query is that it doesn’t really touch on the character’s emotional wound.
 What is your MC’s big internal problem before the story even starts?
 What does she need to learn or how does she need to grow over the course of the story in order to resolve the main conflict?
 And then, like Carly said, what happens if she fails or if she just doesn’t do the thing?
 What would she lose?
 Give an idea of how that will impact your protagonist and how she sees herself and her world.
 Lastly, in that final dilemma, show us how she has to confront that emotional wound.

-##### Next month, we will be watching the comedy movie that our Patreon supporters voted for, _Young Frankenstein_.
+**Next month, we will be watching the comedy movie that our Patreon supporters voted for, _Young Frankenstein_.
 We will also have another query or blurb critique.
-If you want your query featured on the podcast, you can find the details about how to do that on our website or Twitter page.
+If you want your query featured on the podcast, you can find the details about how to do that on our website or Twitter page.**

-##### You can also find our podcast on our website, storychatradio.com.
+!!!!!
+You can also find our podcast on our website, storychatradio.com.
 Or you can follow us on [Spotify](https://open.spotify.com/show/3o7zYGOeJMHfKFdCrhlILb?target=_blank), [Apple Podcasts](https://podcasts.apple.com/us/podcast/story-chat-radio/id1483688097?target=_blank), [Google Podcasts](https://podcasts.google.com/?feed=aHR0cHM6Ly9zdG9yeWNoYXRyYWRpby5saWJzeW4uY29tL3Jzcw&ep=14), or many other streaming services.
 While you’re there, please leave us a rating.
 You can support the show and get extra content at [patreon.com/storychatradio](https://www.patreon.com/storychatradio?target=_blank).
 You can also follow us on [Twitter](http://www.twitter.com/storychatradio?target=_blank) and [Instagram](http://www.instagram.com/storychatradio?target=_blank) @StoryChatRadio.